MISP/misp-rfc/threat-actor-naming/raw.md

 # Security Considerations

-Naming a threat actor could include specific sensitive reference to a case or an incident.
-Before releasing the naming, the creator
-**MUST** review the name to ensure no sensitive information is included in the threat actor name.
+Naming a threat actor could include sensitive references to a case or an incident.
+Before releasing a name, the creator **MUST** review the name to ensure no sensitive information is included in the threat actor name.

 # Acknowledgements